cltl/multilingual-finegrained-entity-typing/README.md

 Multilingual Entity Typing
 ====================

-This repo contains the scripts to generate a fine-grained entity typing system for Dutch and Spanish as described in Multilingual Fine-Grained Entity Typing (currently under review)
+This repo contains the scripts to generate a fine-grained entity typing system for Dutch and Spanish as described in Multilingual Fine-Grained Entity Typing (Presented at: http://ldk2017.org/)

+When using this package in a publication, please cite: van Erp M., Vossen P. (2017) Multilingual Fine-Grained Entity Typing.
+In: Gracia J., Bond F., McCrae J., Buitelaar P., Chiarcos C., Hellmann S. (eds) Language, Data, and Knowledge.
+LDK 2017.
+Lecture Notes in Computer Science, vol 10318.
+Springer, Cham

 Prerequisites:
 * Python3